-Embattled Ukraine Ambassador Marie Yovanovich Was Advised to Tweet Praise of Donald Trump
+Sondland Told Yovanovich: Tweet Praise of Trump to Save Your Job

 Elsewhere in her 10-hour testimony, Yovanovich revealed other elements of Giuliani’s campaign against her involving the work of two of his associates, Lev Parnas and Igor Fruman.
 She told investigators that she believed the three of them, along with Lutsenko, “were interested in having a different ambassador at post, I guess because they wanted to have business dealings in Ukraine, or additional business dealings.”

-Lutsenko in particular appeared to be a major source of grief for the former ambassador, who pushed her to set up meetings for him with prominent U.S. officials.
+Lutsenko in particular appeared to be a major source of grief for the former ambassador, pushing her to set up meetings for him with prominent U.S. officials.
 “He would say, I have important information for them,” said Yovanovich.
 “We don’t have principals meet and, you know, the foreign principal springs new information that may or may not be valid to an American cabinet member, we just don’t do that.”

 Yovanovich said that she believed the “information” Lutsenko was attempting to share was “falsehoods about me.”
 She also added her impression of the prosecutor was that pro-reform Ukrainians and U.S. diplomats interested in those reforms were “not in his interest.”